roanuz/py-cricket/README.md

 ## Get Started
 1. install py-cricket using 'pip install py-cricket'

-2. Create a Cricket API app in https://www.cricketapi.com/
+2. Create a Cricket API App [My APP Login](https://www.cricketapi.com/login/?next=/apps/)

 3. Import py-cricket and create Authentication using 'RcaFileStorageHandler' or 'RcaStorageHandler' approach.
 For accessing each API     we need to get the 'AccessToken'